2018 Tripura Legislative Assembly election: Background

 BJP built up its organisation in the state by engineering defections from the Left Front & Trinamool Congress (which in turn was engineering defections from the Congress based on dissatisfaction of local cadre with the party's decision to ally with CPI(M) in 2016 West Bengal legislative assembly election, a notable defector being Sudip Ray Barman).
 Despite the relatively small size of the state, the election took on additional significance on a national level as it was an acid test to gauge the successes of the BJP ahead of the following year's general election, and a chance to strip the communists, the party's "primary ideological enemy", of its last stronghold.

 Prior to the election, a number of workers of the BJP were murdered.
 The BJP alleged that the murders were committed by CPI(M) members, which the party denies.

-With loosing this state, the CPI(M) party had only Kerala left under its rule in India.
+With losing this state, the CPI(M) party had only Kerala left under its rule in India.